 Victor Correa is an outgoing man with flaw in his vocabulary.
 He just can’t say, “No.” If a cancer patient needs transportation or housing, Victor finds a way to help, no matter the obstacles.

-Correa, coordinator of housing, transportation and other services for patients, has been uttering “yes” since he began his career at the Cancer Therapy and Research Center in 1998.
+Correa, coordinator of housing, transportation and other services for patients, has been uttering “yes” since he began his career at the UT Health San Antonio MD Anderson Cancer Center in 1998.

 “I never tell a patient we can’t help,” says Correa.
 “The word "no” doesn’t exist in our department.
 If I can’t help, I will find someone else who can."

-Correa had a successful career in the information system department of a San Antonio business when a friend approached him about a job in Patient and Family Services division at the CTRC.
+Correa had a successful career in the information system department of a San Antonio business when a friend approached him about a job in Patient and Family Services division at the Cancer Center.
 His mother had passed away with lung cancer.

 “This just seemed like something I can do to give back,” Correa says modestly.
 For the next 17 years, Correa has played a key role in providing transportation, housing and other services for patients.